COVID-19 cases rising among US children as schools reopen

 The CDC report did not indicate where or how the children became infected.

-Public health experts say the uptick probably reflects an increasing spread of the virus in the larger community.
-And they say many school-age children who are getting sick may not be getting infected in classrooms, where face coverings and other preventive measures are often in place.
+Public health experts say the uptick probably reflects increasing spread of the virus in the larger community.
+While many districts require masks and other precautions, some spread in schools is thought to be occurring, too.
+But experts also say many school-age children who are getting sick may not be getting infected in classrooms.

-Just as cases in college students have been linked to partying and bars, children may be contracting the virus at playdates, sleepovers, sports and other activities where precautions aren’t being taken, said Dr. Leana Wen, a public health specialist at George Washington University.
+Just as cases in college students have been linked to partying and bars, school children may be contracting the virus at playdates, sleepovers, sports and other activities where precautions aren’t being taken, said Dr. Leana Wen, a public health specialist at George Washington University.

 “Understandably, there is quarantine fatigue,’’ Wen said.
 Many people have a sense that if schools are reopening, then other activities can resume too, “but actually the opposite is true.”